ibell/coolprop/Web/examples/Python/plotting-old.rst

 .. note::
     The python plotting API has been changed as of v4.0.
 Examples using the new python plotting API can be found here :ref:`python-plotting`.
-Some backwards compatability was maintained, so the folling example should still work.
+Some backwards compatability was maintained, so the following example should still work.

 The following example can be used to create a Temperature-Entropy plot for